 There’s chocolate high tea, cheesy high tea, high coffee and theatrical high tea events where the sweets and savouries are only part of the experience, alongside face painting, fancy dress and live entertainment.

-Our top picks for high teas in Adelaide
+Our top places for high teas in Adelaide

 In addition to traditional high tea, the Stamford Plaza offers a chocolate high tea.
 The experience begins with an espresso martini before the tiered trays are brought out.
 The trays are crowded with the likes of chocolate scones, chocolate gateau, dark chocolate biscuit rolls and chocolate macarons.
 The hotel also puts on regular high tea events like its Wizardry High Tea, Halloween High Tea and Aladdin High Tea.